-- 1.5.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.5.2 Report to the ARFC on overall treasury activity on a quarterly basis as part of the Quarterly Report. - 1.5.3 Manage the bank lender and capital markets relationships, including providing financial information to lenders.

-- 1.5.4 Negotiate new or amended borrowing facilities or methods for approval by the full Council following recommendation from the ARFC. - 1.5.5 Sign documents relating to the financial market activities of Waitomo District Council. - 1.5.6 Check external confirmations against internal records.
+- 1.5.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.5.2 Report to the ARC on overall treasury activity on a quarterly basis. - 1.5.3 Manage the bank lender and capital markets relationships, including providing financial information to lenders. - 1.5.4 Negotiate new or amended borrowing facilities or methods for approval by the full Council following recommendation from the ARC.